greg-raven/Uncommon-Sense/_posts/2020-04-08-may-sound-good-but-it-doesnt-work.md

 ---
-title: 'May sound good, but it doesn't work'
+title: "May sound good, but it doesn't work"
 layout: post
 categories:
 - socialism